JohnTNicholson/JohnTNicholson.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is John Nicholson.
-I am a second year PhD student in mathematical logic at McMaster University.
-My research interests lie in the interesection of theoretical computer science and mathematical logic employing tools from universal algebra.
+I am a second year PhD candidate in mathematical logic at McMaster University.
+My research interests lie in the intersection of theoretical computer science and mathematical logic.
 I am currently trying to apply tools from universal algebra to problems in formal language theory.